wrapperband/FeathercoinWalletGuide/README.md

 #### Displaying the QRCode & Receive address details

 A pop up is shown with the newly created receive address address and QRCode image.
 The amount is shown, the Label (retained in wallet) and message.

 You can save and display the QR image, which can be scanned in on a phone wallet or using the in built wallet QR scanner.

-The URI text can also be saved to include the full information in a file.
+The URI text can also be saved to include the full information in a file, which can be sent as an attachment.

 ![QRCode image](/images/ftc-0.9.3.2-button.menu.Receive.QRCode.02.png)

+#### Create a Stealth Address

-**Stealth Addresses :**  *To create a stealth address you need to use the **Wallet -> Receive Menu option**, which includes additional features such as setting Stealth Address.*
+**Stealth Addresses :**

+To create a stealth address you need to use the **Wallet -> Receive Addresses Menu option**, which includes additional features such as setting Stealth Address.

 ## Send Button